team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 3. It then encodes the Buffer into a base64 string representation.
 4. Finally, it returns the base64-encoded string of the image.

-This function is commonly used to convert image files into a format that can be easily transmitted or stored as text, such as in JSON payloads or databases that don't support binary data directly.
+This function is commonly used to convert image files into a format that can be easily transmitted or stored as text, such as when sending images over APIs or storing them in databases that don't support binary data directly.

+### Third Party Libaries

+No, this function does not use any third-party APIs or libraries; it only uses the built-in Node.js modules 'fs' and 'Buffer' to read and encode the image file.
 ### Third Party Libaries

 No, this function does not use any third-party APIs or libraries; it only uses Node.js built-in modules (fs and Buffer) to read an image file and encode it to base64.